jakelever/pgxmine/README.md

 python filterAndCollate.py --inData example --outUnfiltered example/mini_unfiltered.tsv --outCollated example/mini_collated.tsv --outSentences example/mini_sentences.tsv
 ```

-# Full Run

-To do a full run, you would need to use PubRunner.
-It would then manage the download and format conversion of PubMed, PubMed Central Open Access subset and PubMed Central Author Manuscript Collection.
-The command to do it is below
+# Running with Snakemake

+To run a small example of the pipeline using snakemake, run the command below.

 ```
-pubrunner .
+MODE=test snakemake --cores 1
 ```

+To do a full run, you need to have set up a local instance of [BioText](https://github.com/jakelever/biotext) with the biocxml format.
+The command below will run Snakemake on the biotext.
+You must change BIOTEXT to point towards the biocxml directory in your local instance of BioText.
+This will take a while and it suggested to run with a cluster using snakemake's [cluster support](https://snakemake.readthedocs.io/en/stable/executing/cluster.html).
 This will take a long time.
 Setting up PubRunner with a cluster is recommended.
 A test run is below.

 ```
-pubrunner --test .
+MODE=full BIOTEXT=/path/to/biotext/biocxml snakemake --cores 1
 ```

 # Script Overview

 Here is a summary of the main script files.
-The pubrunner.yml file is the master script for PubRunner and lists the resources and script usage to actually run the project.
+The Snakefile manages the execution of these in the correct ordering.

 ## Main scripts